Indian Muslims in Singapore

 More than just a beauty competition

-But when I grew older, the illusion that Singapore is a truly racially harmonious country gave way when I realised that racism exists beyond skin deep.
+As I grew older, the illusion that Singapore is a truly racially harmonious country gave way when I realised that racism is more than skin deep.

 There’s racism present in our housing market where landlords explicitly state their preference for, “No Indians, No PRCs.”
 There’s even racism in some of our third generation Singaporeans being denied their nationality just because they come from a minority racial group.

-Once, I submitted a passport-sized photo of myself after being selected for a job but the employer completely ghosted me after receiving the picture.
+Once, I submitted a passport-sized photo of myself after being selected for a job.
+After receiving the picture, the employer completely ghosted me.

 I understand that certain jobs require the employees to speak Mandarin.
 But when the employers confirm me for an English-speaking role, only to ghost on me after they see a picture of me with a piece of fabric over my head?
 Tell me it was my “skill set” that didn’t make the cut.